-The PCEPI presented above uses January 2020 as the base year.
+The PCEPI presented below uses January 2020 as the base year.
 Each observation is expressed as a percent of the observation in January 2020.
-For example, the price level in June 2021 was 104.0-or, 4 percent higher than it had been in January 2020.
+For example, the price level in June 2021 was 104.0-or 4 percent higher than in January 2020.

 The Federal Reserve conducts monetary policy to achieve 2 percent inflation, on average.
 With this in mind, we have presented the price level alongside a 2-percent growth path, which reflects what the level of prices would be if inflation had averaged 2 percent since January 2020.
-For example, in June 2021 the 2-percent growth path was 102.8, meaning that the price level would have been just 2.8 percent higher in June 2021 than it had been in January 2020 if inflation had merely averaged 2 percent over the period.
+For example, in June 2021, the 2-percent growth path was 102.8, meaning that the price level would have been just 2.8 percent higher in June 2021 than it had been in January 2020 if inflation had merely averaged 2 percent over the period.

 The difference between the price level and the 2-percent growth path is expressed in percentage points and indicates how much higher the price level is relative to what it would have been if prices had merely grown by 2 percent over the period.
-For example, in June 2021 the price level was 104.0 - 102.8 = 1.2 percentage points higher than it would have been with 2 percent inflation.
+For example, in June 2021, the price level was 104.1 - 102.8 = 1.3 percentage points higher than it would have been with 2 percent inflation.

-A continuously compounding annual rate of inflation can be calculated between any two observations in the series using the formula $[\ln(P_f) - \ln(P_i)]/[(f-i)/12]$, where P_i is the initial price level, P_f is the final price level, and (f-i) is the number of months between the two observations.
+A continuously compounding annual rate of inflation can be calculated between any two observations in the series using the formula $[ln(P_f) - ln(P_i)]/[(f - i)/12]$, where P_i is the initial price level, P_f is the final price level, and (f - i) is the number of months between the two observations.

-The price level grew 5.9 percent from January 2021 to January 2022.
+The price level grew 2.2 percent from August 2023 to August 2024.
 It has grown at an average annual rate of 3.7 percent since January 2020.
-The price level was 3.6 percentage points higher in January 2022 than it would have been if inflation had averaged 2 percent since January 2020.
+The price level was 8.9 percentage points higher in August 2024 than it would have been if inflation had averaged 2.0 percent since January 2020.